comanlab/gentopo/README.md

 workon gentopo
 ```

+If already in the activated environment, the previous command should do nothing.
 Then, install the package dependencies for this project via

 ```sh
 pip install -r requirements.txt